franciscaabsr/MRI_hackaton/README.md

 # Environment setup

 ## VS code
-Make sure you have installed [VS code](https://code.visualstudio.com/) on your laptop
+We will work mostly inside VS code and in the terminal, therefore make sure you have installed [VS code](https://code.visualstudio.com/) on your laptop.

 ## ssh key
 Make sure that you have: